 The key issue will study solutions allowing to select a TNGF/N3IWF that supports the S-NSSAI(s) needed by the UE.

 Work on this KI may address roaming; Network (e.g. PLMN) selection shall not be impacted by solutions to this KI.

-5.X Key Issue #X: <Key Issue Title>

-5.X.1 Description

-Editor's note: This clause provides a description of the key issue.

 6 Solutions

 6.0 Mapping of Solutions to Key Issues